jaessy77/kicad-spice/README.md

 Marco Jassmann
 CEO MSJ Solutions

+Please do not forget to make a entry in "Configure Paths" in Preferences menu:
+KICAD_SPICE_DIR  pointts f.e. to C:\KiCad\kicad-spice

 PS: I do this for free .. if anybody wants to contribute or has idead for optimizations .. you are welcome ;-)